rrosa-aurea-1/java-angular-web-app/README.md

 You can use your frontend app (or your complete spring boot jar app) in an electron live process or in an exe package.

+**:warning:**
+> These features are compatibles only on win32-ia32 platforms because it's generated an .exe file or copied with a windows prompt command some folders.
+For this see the preconfig line npm script in the related package.json files.

 #### Express server electron live mode for frontend

 After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-app** folder these commands: